RosettaCommons/demos/public/recces/README.md

     recces_turner -score:weights stepwise/rna/turner -n_cycle 300000 -seq1 gu -seq2 ac -temps 7.0 -out_prefix prerun
     recces_turner -score:weights stepwise/rna/turner -n_cycle 300000 -seq1 gu -seq2 ac -temps 30  -out_prefix prerun
 ```
 These preruns generate data for computing the ST weights in the following run.
+They may each take about 1 hour.

 The ST weights can then be determined using the following code snippet:
 ```